MaartenGr/BERTopic/docs/getting_started/topicreduction/topicreduction.md

 topics, probs = topic_model.fit_transform(docs)

 # Further reduce topics
-new_topics, new_probs = topic_model.reduce_topics(docs, nr_topics=30)
+topic_model.reduce_topics(docs, nr_topics=30)

+# Access updated topics
+topics = topic_model.topics_
 ```

-The reasoning for putting `docs` and `topics` (and optionally `probabilities`) as parameters is that these values are not saved within
+The reasoning for putting `docs` as a parameter is that the documents are not saved within
 BERTopic on purpose.
-If you were to have a million documents, it is very inefficient to save those in BERTopic
-instead of a dedicated database.
+If you were to have a million documents, it is very inefficient to save those in BERTopic instead of a dedicated database.